-SiO has you covered from head to toe, from the SiO FaceLift to the SiO Elbow & Knee Rescue Lift.
-Plus, the patches can be used up to 15 times, so don’t throw them away when you take them off!
+SiO makes your wrinkles less visible, and it has you covered from head to toe, from the SiO FaceLift to the SiO Elbow & Knee Rescue Lift.
+Plus, the patches can be used up to 10 times, so don’t throw them away when you take them off!

 4) Avoid Chemical Peels